Olunga1/Just-Do-It-/README.md

 ## Objectives

-*What are the objectives to complete the project ?*
+*What are the objectives to complete the project?*

 # FEATURES